Fully Trusted Casinos

 Finally, idol streamers add fuel to the fire, often without even disclosing all the details of the collaboration.
 In a notorious case, popular YouTubers TmarTn and Syndicate in 2016 advertised the CSGO Lotto website as lucky players, although they were actually its owners – hiding this fact from the audience Viewers.
 After the exposure, there was an uproar, and the incident became a symbol of the unethical nature of such marketing.
 But in addition to obvious deception, there are more subtle tricks: for example, a streamer may honestly not own a site, but play it not for his own money.
 Many sites simply give the influencer a large balance for free (or for a fixed fee), allowing you to make expensive bets without risk.
 Moreover, as it turned out, the streamer can secretly tweak the chances of winning.

 In one investigation, the developer said that for "VIP users" (read – paid bloggers) a special hidden mode is introduced, called the "soak system" – a kind of "demonstrative luck mode".
 For example, in the admin panel, the YouTuber's account is set to the following setting: "2 out of 10 cases will give out an expensive prize until a total of $2000 valuable items are accumulated." delighting the audience.
 As soon as the limit is exhausted, everything returns to the usual low odds.
-The viewer sees only a picture: his favorite streamer constantly pays off, cases are pouring expensive skins, so the site is excellent!
+The viewer sees only a picture: his favourite streamer constantly pays off, cases are pouring expensive skins, so the site is excellent!
 Of course, such privileges are not available to an ordinary player - he plays idle.
 Moreover, the admin can generally manually "give" a jackpot to the blogger by pressing a button.
 Or, if you are too lazy, increase the total percentage of payments on the site during the stream, so that the hero of the video (and a couple of random users for extras) hit the jackpot live. will return to normal, and the newly arrived players, inspired by what they have seen, will begin to drain money without the "fortune" that their idol had.

 Thus, young people from all sides are inundated with calls to take risks.
 Children see an exciting show, bright skins, big wins - and do not take it seriously as a game of chance with consequences.
 The problem has grown so much that even platforms have begun to react: in 2023, the Twitch service officially banned streamers from advertising gambling sites with skins.
 YouTube also soon announced the blocking of content with direct links to unlicensed casinos of this kind.
 But the practice is far from being completely eradicated – many streams continue to circumvent bans, and a generation is growing up among viewers for whom betting on "skins" has become the norm.